 Somnuck Jongmeewasin, an advisor to the EEC Watch, and a member of the House’s Standing Committee on Land and Natural Resources, which has examined complaints from the residents, has made some observations in regard to the project’s adverse impacts on the environment and local livelihoods, which would likely repeat those of other existing industrial estates.

 Considering the size and the components of the industries planned in the new “Special Development Zone” at Jana, Mr. Somnuck said it is the same “industrial estate” commonly perceived.

-Mr. Somnuck said the largest industrial estate in the country so far is Amta, which occupies the area around 22,000 rai.
+Mr. Somnuck said the largest industrial estate in the country so far is Amta, which occupies an area of around 22,000 rai.
 The new estate at Jana as proposed is almost half of it and is equivalent to Map Ta Phut in Rayong, which occupies over 10,000 rai.

 Some industrial components as proposed, he added, are similar to what operating at Map Ta Phut, and it’s hard to be unconvinced that there would not be petrochemical production as claimed.

 The size of the plot of land set for industrial agriculture, he said, is questionable whether it fits the prime purpose as claimed, as it would be far smaller than other industrial activities proposed, being set at around 4,000 rai.

 “This has raised much a question what the purpose of this new industrial estate is,” said Mr. Somnuck.

 Mr. Somnuck said with or without petrochemical development in the area, the project would likely cause adverse impacts to the environment from the start, citing the land reclamation and the deep-sea port development, which would affect the marine environment and animals there, given their proposed scale.

 This is not yet to mention other pollutants generated by the proposed activities there although the developers would claim there would be preventive measures in place, said Mr. Somnuck, citing past environmental damage experiences in other industrial estates.